 About the Author, Dominique Ludwig, Nutritionist MSc and Nutritional Therapist mBANT

-Dominique works out of her own busy practice, Dominique Ludwig Nutrition, both virtually or in person in Hampshire as well as Meyer Clinic in Chichester.
+Dominique works with many high-profile and A-list clients, known and respected for her discretion, expertise, and trustworthiness.
+Dominique works out of her own busy practice, Dominique Ludwig Nutrition Limited, in Hampshire as well as Meyer Clinic in Chichester.
 Dominique has helped over a thousand clients, globally, live healthier lives.
 She is a regular contributor to The Times, The Sunday Times and Times 2, Sheerluxe, Top Sante and many other magazines and podcasts.

 DISCLAIMER: